Sinusitis: Other diseases

 Other diseases such as cystic fibrosis and granulomatosis with polyangiitis can also cause chronic sinusitis.

 Maxillary sinus

-Maxillary sinusitis may also develop from problems with the teeth, and these cases were calculated to be about 40% in one study and 50% in another.
+Maxillary sinusitis may also develop from dental problems.
+These cases were calculated to be about 40% in one study and 50% in another.
 The cause of this situation is usually a periapical or periodontal infection of a maxillary posterior tooth, where the inflammatory exudate has eroded through the bone superiorly to drain into the maxillary sinus.

-An estimated 0.5 to 2.0% of viral rhinosinusitis (VRS) will develop into bacterial infections in adults and 5 to 10% in children.
+An estimated 0.5 to 2.0% of viral rhinosinusitis (VRS) cases in adults and 5 to 10% in children develop superimposed bacterial infections.